PartPilotLab/PartPilot/README.md

 ### Prerequisites

-Here is what you need to be able to run Formbricks:
+Here is what you need to be able to run PartPilot:

 - [Node.js](https://nodejs.org/en) (Version: >=18.x)